Wylfa Nuclear Power Station

 In the UK 26 Magnox reactors were built at 11 sites between 1956 and 1971.1 The first Magnox reactor was built at Calder Hall, next to Sellafield, and opened by the Queen on 17th October 1956.
 It is a British designed reactor – only two were sold abroad – one to Japan and one to Italy.
 The last Magnox reactor opened at Wylfa on the Isle of Anglesey in 1971.

-Reactor 1 at Wylfa is the last remaining operating Magnox reactor.
-It is expected to close on 30th September 2014.2
+Reactor 1 at Wylfa – the last remaining Magnox reactor closed on 30th December 2015.

 As with most nuclear reactors Magnox reactors are fuelled by uranium.
 When a uranium atom is split, two or three neutrons fly off at a tremendous speed, splitting more uranium atoms causing a chain reaction.
 During this chain reaction, the uranium fuel becomes very hot.
 In Magnox reactors carbon dioxide gas is used to carry the heat away and heat water into steam, which is then used to generate electricity in turbines, just as in a conventional power station.